dangoldbj/openclaw-simplex/README.md

 * OpenClaw will not start the SimpleX channel until `channels.openclaw-simplex.connection` is configured
 * The current Control UI SimpleX card is a config editor; it does not expose custom invite buttons for this plugin
 * configure `channels.openclaw-simplex.connection.wsUrl` to the running SimpleX WebSocket endpoint
+* if `simplex-chat` is not running at that endpoint, OpenClaw will mark the channel disconnected and store the connection error in channel status
 * The interactive `openclaw channels add` picker may not list this external plugin yet

 ## Migration from `simplex`